coldstar1993/mina-zkapp-e2e-testing/README.md

 		* Set Delegate

 ## Unit Test
+**NOTE：both 'dynamic traffic status of Berkeley Network' and `purchaseEndBlockHeight` impact the time cost of test cases!!**

 Totally, Run these Unit Tests in sequence will cost 40mins almost locally, and 60mins almost On Berkeley.

 * Membership.test.ts【**!!NOTE: cost almost 10mins Locally, 20 mins on Berkeley & 4G memory resource**】
   	* CHECK tx should fail when store an existing user
 	* CHECK tx should succeed when store an non-existing user

-* XTokenContract.test.ts【**!!NOTE: cost almost 20mins Locally, 40 mins on Berkeley & 6G memory resource**】
+* XTokenContract.test.ts【**!!NOTE: cost almost 20mins Locally, at least 60 mins on Berkeley & 6G memory resource**】
   	* CHECK tx should succeed when purchase tokens by an non-existing user, but should fail when purchase by an existing user
   	* CHECK tx should fail when purchase tokens with EXCEEDING precondition.network.blockchainLength
   	* CHECK tx should fail when purchase tokens when EXCEEDING maximum purchasing amount